 The fluctuating power generation of renewable energies can indeed be challenging for the electricity network which seeks to constantly balance the power generation and power consumption.
 This could explain why most of the financial incentives for PV systems are progressively putting the focus on maximising energy self-consumption instead of maximising energy production.

 In fact, the buy-back rate for produced photovoltaic electricity is constantly decreasing while the electricity grid prices are constantly increasing.

 But what does a NZEB building look like?
 Or how much PV does a building need to compensate for the annual energy consumption?
 And from a more global perspective, how do the energy grid and the building interact throughout the year?

-For this purpose, we will examine three different cases generated with DEXMA’s Building Energy Modelling (BEM) module, a module aimed to generate synthetic (but realistic) building energy consumption and production profiles.
+For this purpose, we will examine three different cases generated with Spacewell Energy (Dexma)’s Building Energy Modelling (BEM) module, a module aimed to generate synthetic (but realistic) building energy consumption and production profiles.

 Case Study – Energy Consumption in a Building Office in Madrid

 The following chart shows the hourly average consumption for every month of the year in a heatmap.
-The minimum consumption (dark blue) occurs in non-activity periods when the building is closed (at nights).
+The minimum consumption (dark blue) occurs in non-activity periods when the building is closed (at night).

 On the other hand, the peak consumption occurs from 14 to 17h during summer when the solar radiation, occupancy and external temperature are at their highest.
 The 1h shift from April to October is due to the time shift (CET to CEST).